ramanujan4351-alt/Abyssal/README.md

 # Abyssal
-Here’s a concise desc  Abyssal is a modular cybersecurity toolkit for Linux that helps you enhance privacy, scan for threats, harden your system, erase logs, and check for MITM attacks
+Abyssal is a modular cybersecurity toolkit for Linux that helps you enhance privacy, scan for threats, harden your system, erase logs, and check for MITM attacks